MasSica/Hierarchical_Deterministic_Bitcoin_Wallet/README.md

 ## Introduction

 The goal of this work is to build a hierrarchical deterministic bitcoin wallet with both regular and hardened child derivation.
-The entirety of teh work has been carried out using jupyter notebook and is throughly explained there.
+The entirety of the work has been carried out using jupyter notebook and is throughly explained there.

 ## Disclaimer